johnston9/shot-caller-production/TESTING.md

 - Use Case: Cancel a separate "Budgeting Software" product. <br>

-  1. Click on the Subscription Plans link and the Subscription page opens with your current plan, e.g. Platinum.<br>
+  1. Click on the Subscription Plans link and the Subscription page opens with your current plan, e.g. D2.<br>
   2. Click on the Cancel button and a message displays asking you to confirm delete.<br>
   3. Click Yes.<br>
   4. You are taken back to the Subscriptions page and now your new plan has a message saying that your subscription is canceled but you can use the service till the end ot the current payment cycle.<br>